satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 \*Enhancing code review systems for article review:\*

-Software review systems are built for code, not for data.
-In some disciplines (such as neuroimaging) the amount of data can be large, and these code review/control systems are not built to handle such extensive quantities of data.
-However, such review systems can be coupled with database systems (e.g., Extensible Neuroimaging Archive Toolkit - XNAT) to enable storage of such large amounts of data.
+As stated earlier, code review systems are built for code, not for data.
+In some disciplines (such as neuroimaging) the amount of data can be large.
+Code review systems should be coupled with database systems (e.g., Extensible Neuroimaging Archive Toolkit - XNAT) to enable storage of such large amounts of data.

 3. \*\*Acknowledge reviewers\*\*